 When you’re ready to prepare your pool surface with the plaster, start working at the deeper end of the pool.
 Using your power trowel, apply your plaster at least three-eighth of an inch thick, and smooth it out to help it cover up all crevices.
 Then, let the layer of plaster dry.

-Once that layer of plaster dries, apply another layer over it with a thickness of one-fourth of an inch.
-Be sure to look over the area to see if all your plaster uniform and smooth.
+Once that plaster dries, apply another layer over it with a thickness of one-fourth of an inch.
+Be sure to look over the area to see if all your plaster is uniform and smooth.
 Allow enough time for this layer to dry.
 Reapply if necessary.

-For the best work results, try working in an ideal temperature between 50 to 70 degrees Fahrenheit.
-This ideal temperature can ensure that your plaster won’t dry too quickly and create unwanted cracks.
+Try working in an ideal temperature between 50 to 70 degrees Fahrenheit for the best work results.
+This ideal temperature ensures your plaster won’t dry too quickly and create unwanted cracks.

 Adding the Finishing Touches

 After letting your last layer of plaster dry completely, paint over the area with some pool paint to make it blend more evenly with the rest of your pool.
-We recommend starting with two coats of paint, let it dry, and see if you need more.
+I recommend starting with two coats of paint, letting it dry, and seeing if you need more.
 After the paint is dry, you should be ready to refill your pool.
 Don’t re-enter your pool until the water is balanced and all work areas are clear of plaster dust.

 Repairing Plaster Via Patching

-If you have smaller areas that may need repairing, a pool patch repair kit may be an excellent option for you.
-This method works similarly to regular plastering techniques, but is suited for smaller scale repairs.
+A pool patch repair kit may be an excellent option if you have smaller areas needing repair.
+This method works similarly to traditional plastering techniques, but is suited for smaller calcium scale repairs.
 Patching techniques encourage tight and durable layers of plaster for cracked or brittle areas of a surface.

 When patching, you’re encouraged to drain your pool below your target repair area and remove any loose cement on the surface of your pool floor.
 Once the plaster is mixed to your preferred density for patching, you can apply it to any cracks you might see.